chocolateboy/pmsencoder/README.md

 # Installation <a name="Install"></a>

-* download the [PMSEncoder jar file](https://github.com/downloads/chocolateboy/pmsencoder/pmsencoder-2.0.0.jar) and place it in the PMS `plugins` directory
+* download the [PMSEncoder jar file](http://dl.bintray.com/content/chocolateboy/PMS/pmsencoder/pmsencoder-1.6.3.jar?direct) and place it in the PMS `plugins` directory
 * restart PMS

 ## Upgrading <a name="Upgrade"></a>

 To upgrade to a new version of the plugin:

-* check the [release notes](https://github.com/chocolateboy/pmsencoder/wiki/Release-Notes) to see if there any breaking changes or other incompatibilities
+* check the [release notes](https://github.com/chocolateboy/pmsencoder/wiki/Release-Notes) to see if there are any breaking changes or other incompatibilities
-* replace the old jar file in the `plugins` directory with the [new version](https://github.com/downloads/chocolateboy/pmsencoder/pmsencoder-2.0.0.jar) and restart PMS
+* replace the old jar file in the `plugins` directory with the [new version](http://dl.bintray.com/content/chocolateboy/PMS/pmsencoder/pmsencoder-1.6.3.jar?direct) and restart PMS

 ## Uninstalling <a name="Uninstall"></a>

-To uninstall/disable PMSEncoder, remove the jar file from the `plugins` directory.
+To uninstall PMSEncoder, remove the jar file from the `plugins` directory.

 ## Building <a name="Build"></a>